DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 - 94% of courses are full time
 - 2% of courses are part time
-- 4% of courses can be either full time and part time
+- 4% of courses can be either full time or part time

 Looking at course locations, we found that:

-- 70% of courses run by SCITTs have one location
+- 70% of courses provided by school centred initial teacher training providers (SCITTs) have only one location
-- 72% of courses run by School Direct providers have one location
+- 72% of courses provided by school direct providers have only one location
-- 96% of courses run by HEIs have one location
+- 96% of courses provided by higher education institutions (HEIs) have only one location

 ## What we changed